 - Defined in Wis.
-Stat. § 19.33 vested by an authority with full legal power to render decisions and carry out public records responsibilities - Elective official, chairperson of a committee of elected officials, or designee - Other authorities to designate one or more positions - Defaults are highest ranking officer and chief administrative officer, if any - Other authority staff may participate or assist - Helpful to establish an internal public records procedure
+Stat. § 19.33 vested by an authority with full legal power to render decisions and carry out public records responsibilities - Elective official, chairperson of a committee of elected officials, or designee - Includes an elected assessor - A contracted assessor is not the custodian - Other authorities to designate one or more positions - Defaults are highest ranking officer and chief administrative officer, if any